mhoogveld/empire-platform-api/README.md

 ## Change log
+- 2023-04-04 Web-based navigation of the API spec, through GitHub Pages added, updated the README accordingly.
 - 2023-04-03 Added Readme and open up the repository to the public internet
 - 2023-03-27 API Terms of Use v1 published, effective 31.3.2023
 - 2022-03-21 Place holder for Terms of Use